Tonopah Test Range: Constant Peg

 From 1979 to 1988, Tonopah hosted a MiG air combat training program code named Constant Peg.
 The brainchild of Colonel Gail Peck, the program was run by the 4477th Test & Evaluation Squadron, "Red Eagles", and allowed American aircrews the opportunity to fly – and to fly against – the fighter aircraft of their Cold War rivals.
 Constant Peg was formally declassified on November 15, 2006, though it had been discussed by name in various media since the mid-1980s.
 At the height of the operation, the Red Eagles flew 14 Mikoyan-Gurevich MiG-21s and 9 Mikoyan-Gurevich MiG-23s (with additional airframes of both types available for cannibalization), and had also operated the Mikoyan-Gurevich MiG-17 until 1982, when the type proved too dangerous to continue flying.
 Between July 1979 and its final sortie in March 1988, 5,930 aircrew were exposed to Constant Peg.

 Stealth

 F-117s of the 4450th Tactical Group operated from Tonopah in secret from 1982 through 1989 while the program was still classified.
-During this period Mancamp was connected to the airfield by shuttle bus service, while the airfield in turn was connected to Nellis Air Force Base by between five and twenty Key Air Boeing 727 and/or Boeing 737 flights per day from Nellis to Tonopah.
+During this period Mancamp was connected to the airfield by shuttle bus service, while the airfield in turn was connected to Nellis Air Force Base by between five and twenty Key Airlines Boeing 727 and/or Boeing 737 flights per day (under contract) from Nellis to Tonopah.
 The airfield was also serviced by one or two Janet Boeing 737 flights daily, which were presumably from McCarran International Airport and served Sandia National Laboratories employees.
 In early 1991, Key Air lost the contract and the service was taken over by American Trans Air Boeing 727 aircraft.
 Key Air departed directly from Nellis, AFB, and did not utilize McCarren International, as it was too far a distance from the base, and impractical.